danwing/cidfi/draft-wing-cidfi.md

 {{!I-D.ietf-dnsop-svcb-https}} queries with ServiceMode ({{Section 2.4.3 of !I-D.ietf-dnsop-svcb-https}}) for _cidfi-aware.cidfi.arpa with
-the DNS names of that network's and upstream network's CIDFI-aware network elements.
+the DNS names of that network's and upstream network's CIDFI-aware network elements (CNEs).
 If upstream networks also support CIDFI (e.g., the ISP network) those SVCB records are aggregated into the local DNS server's response by the local network's recursive DNS resolvers.
-For example, a query for _cidfi-aware.cidfi.arpa might return two answers for the two CIDFI-aware elements on the local network, one belonging to the local ISP (exmaple.net) and the other belonging to the local Wi-Fi network (example.com),
+For example, a query for _cidfi-aware.cidfi.arpa might return two answers for the two CNE on the local network, one belonging to the local ISP (exmaple.net) and the other belonging to the local Wi-Fi network (example.com),